Thinking of a trip to Scotland ? Here are some tips for helping to keep the dreaded midges at bay:

 Experiment with some of the different herbs mentioned above until you find one (or a combination) that works for you.
 You could also observe which plants in your garden that the flies give a wide berth to.

-If all else fails there are some good commercial products available, be careful of some of the chemicals in commercial products though, do your research and I can not stress this enough…a good net is ALWAYS highly recommended. and for just a few pounds they are well worth it 🙂
+If all else fails there are some good commercial products available, be careful of some of the chemicals in commercial products though, do your research and I can not stress this enough…a good net is ALWAYS highly recommended. and for less than a fiver they are well worth it 🙂

 Don’t let the wee beasties ruin your time in Scotland.